ampedandwired/bora/README.md

     # Optional.
 An array of "capabilities" to be passed to the CloudFormation API
     # (see CloudFormation docs for more details)
     capabilities: [CAPABILITY_IAM]

+    # Optional.
+The default region for all stacks in this template.
+    # Overrides "default_region" at the global level.
+    # See below for further information.
+    default_region: us-west-2

     # A map defining all the "stacks" associated with this template
     # for example, "uat" and "prod"